zephraph/notes/Recurse/Log/Day 4.md

 - https://blog.stackblitz.com/posts/introducing-webcontainers/
 - https://twitter.com/devongovett/status/1395401586503864326?s=12

 The first is what looks like node.js compiled to web assembly and running in the browser... which is wild.
-The second is parcel v2 using a r
+The second is parcel v2 using a rust based transpiler instead of babel.

+## 5:00 pm - EOD

+More podcast editing.